Skip to main content

 1. Open Emerald and login, near the top left corner of the screen (or register if you have not already done so)

-2. Perform a search, then Add Saved Search Alert, above the results.
+2. Perform a search, then '+ Saved this search', above the results.

 3. Name the alert and adjust the number of results required (if necessary) then choose Add.